cantikapf/IR-study-companion/_chapters/041-foreign-policy-of-developed-countries/070-japan-foreign-policy.md

 ## Historical Problem

-During the Koizumi administration, history problems caused a significant deterioration in Japan's relations with China and South Korea.
+During the Koizumi administration, history problems caused a significant deterioration in Japan's relations with China and **South Korea**.
 The prime minister's obstinate yearly visits to the Yasukuni Shrine and the failure to address concerns over Japanese history textbooks led to anti-Japanese sentiments in these countries.

 The Ministry of Foreign Affairs (MOFA) bureaucrats, concerned about the impact of history problems on diplomacy, tried to convince the prime minister to stop visiting Yasukuni.
 Even some of Koizumi's closest associates, such as Chief Cabinet Secretary Fukuda Yasuo, advocated for a more accommodative stance towards neighboring countries.
 The contentious nature of Japanese diplomacy was revealed both in the Kantei–MOFA–ruling party triangle and within the ruling party itself.